Q: How can I help?

 must be, right?

 Well, not really.
-For example in late '80 one magazine page could house 2-3 programming articles.
+For example in the late '80, one magazine page could house 2-3 programming articles.
 How was

-or a note on an especially tricky part in the presented code, followed by a long manually minimized (sic!)
+or a note on an especially tricky part in the presented code, followed by a long manually minified

 program listing.
 This required the reader to actually try to reverse-engineer the code in order to

-understand it - but readers are smart and it was actually pretty fun to do it too.
+understand it - but readers are smart and that was actually pretty fun to do it too.

 The selected topics were commonly also quite different - instead of "everything you need to know about XYZ",